KrisDeluca/MakeMyTrip/README.md

 # MakeMyTrip

-The Flight Trip automation code for MakeMyTrip, which offers One Way, Round Trip, and Multi Trip options, is built using Java Selenium.
+The MakeMyTrip Flight Trip automation code is constructed utilizing Java Selenium and provides users with the choice of One Way, Round Trip, and Multi Trip options.

 The code is a Maven project that uses the POM model and incorporates Extent reports to generate test results with screenshots.